Commercial Truck Accidents, Negligent Vehicle Maintenance & Risks

 - Improper air pressure/compromised stability and weight distribution

-- Violations involving paired radial and bias tires on same axle
+- Violations involving paired radial and bias tires on the same axle

 - Violations involving the use of retreaded tires for certain carriers